talkowski-lab/athena/README.md

 ## Run from Docker

-The recommended way to run Athena is from its dedicated Docker container.
+The recommended way to run Athena is from its dedicated Docker container hosted on Google Container Registry.
 This will handle all dependencies and installation for you, and ensure you are running the latest version.

 ```
-$ docker pull rlcollins/athena
+$ docker pull us.gcr.io/broad-dsmap/athena
-$ docker run --rm -it rlcollins/athena
+$ docker run --rm -it us.gcr.io/broad-dsmap/athena
 ```

 ## Manual installation